karanmehta/stock-bazaar/README.md

   - Websocket
   - Graphs (to do)

-  You can view the live demo of Stock Bazaar [here](https://karanmehta.github.io/stock-bazaar-app/)
+  You can view the live demo of Stock Bazaar [here](https://karanmehta.github.io/stock-bazaar-app/).
+  NOTE: Browser will throwing "Mixed content" error, and javascript files won't be executed untill you click on "load unsafe scripts".
+I am looking for workaround for it.

 ### What I learned